isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 Part 3: Interview for shortlisted candidates based on outcome of Sports Trials.&nbsp;

 Details of the Sports trials and interview will be released at a later date.
-All shortlisted students are required to attend an interview.&nbsp;\*\*Only shortlisted students who applied via the MOE DSA (Sec) Portal will be considered\*\*.
-For more details, please go to www.moe.gov.sg/dsa-sec .&nbsp;
+All shortlisted students are required to attend an interview.
+Only shortlisted students who applied via the MOE DSA (Sec) Portal will .
+For more details, please go to www.moe.gov.sg/dsa-sec

 **Update Selection Outcome**